gamemanual0/gm0/source/docs/software/common-issues.rst

           Thread.currentThread().interrupt();
        }

-  - Note that LinearOpMode already contains a shorthand `sleep() <https://github.com/OpenFTC/Extracted-RC/blob/f47d6f15fa1b59faaf509a522e0ec04f223ec125/RobotCore/src/main/java/com/qualcomm/robotcore/eventloop/opmode/LinearOpMode.java#L96>`_ method that already does this under the hood.
+  - Note that LinearOpMode already contains a shorthand `sleep() <https://github.com/OpenFTC/Extracted-RC/blob/f47d6f15fa1b59faaf509a522e0ec04f223ec125/RobotCore/src/main/java/com/qualcomm/robotcore/eventloop/opmode/LinearOpMode.java#L96>`_ method that does this under the hood.
 (And you shouldn't be using sleeps in OpMode since they're more strictly controlled.
 Read next sections for further information)

 How the SDK handles exceptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^